You're browsing all posts tagged Bruce Springsteen

 The Springsteen Files

 I deeply regret that Springsteen did not conclude his Super Bowl performance by playing a verse of “Outlaw Pete” (the first song on his new album, Working on a Dream) and then segueing into a barn-burning cover of Kiss’s “I Was Made for Loving You” (which hit #11 in 1979).
-If you’ve missed it, […]
+If you’ve missed it, the […]

 posted 2 February 2009 in Tasty Bits. no comments yet